Catnip Alternatives Part 2: Valerian Root

-I'm sure you, somebody who is reading a blog post on cats on a website for a cat behavior consultant, is familiar with catnip.
+I’m sure you, somebody who is reading a blog post on cats on a website for a cat behavior consultant, is familiar with catnip.
 The herb is well known for causing cats to get higher than a kite in a windstorm.
-You may have even tried giving your cat some catnip before!
+You may have even tried giving your cat some catnip before or given it to them in a toy filled with the kitty frenzy inducing stuff.

-While many people who try giving their cat catnip will note a delightful response of purrs, rolling around, and generally being stoned, catnip only elicits a response in about 60% of cats (though estimates of the exact percentage vary!).
-This may be disappointing to many cat parents who were hoping their kitties would enjoy the 'nip.
-Are there any alternatives available so their cats can enjoy the chemical induced delight that catnip responsive cats do?
+While many people who try giving their cat catnip will note a delightful response of purrs, rolling around, and generally being stoned, catnip only elicits a response in about 60% of cats (though exact numbers vary depending on the source.
+Are there any options to get Fluffy baked as a cake if she doesn’t respond to the ‘nip?

 What is Valerian Root?